SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Sessions/Jint Session 0.md

 ***
 ## The Present

-You live in the [[Kingdom of Jude]], a gigantic [[Sho-Terra-Nu|Sho-Terran]] empire spanning most of the continent of [[Axia]] that was unified many centuries ago by the great [[King Jude]].
+You live in the [[Kingdom of Jude]], a gigantic [[Sho-Terra-Nu|Sho-Terran]] empire spanning most of the continent that was unified many centuries ago by the great [[King Jude]].
 To you, living here has always been bearable at the very least.
 The government handles most things, like assigning people jobs, controlling the flow of goods, and providing nearly all the necessary basic services.
 But living isn't always easy.
 A couple generations ago inflation started to take over, and most lower class people work 1-2 unofficial jobs alongside their government assigned one.
 One

 , but things have gone awry: